 - Modern central banks have considerably more credibility than they did in the 1970s, much of it stemming from an explicit commitment to inflation targeting. - They also make more use of forward guidance. - As a result, indications of future policy rate increases are incorporated into current financial market pricing, before policy actions are taken. - This has been a key factor in current market pricing, as the 2-year Treasury yield and the 30-year mortgage rate have increased substantially.

 Market pricing based on Fed credibility

-Sources: Optimal Blue and Board of Governors of the Federal Reserve System.
+Sources: Optimal Blue and Department of the Treasury.
 The gray shaded area indicates U.S. recession.
-Last observations: April 19, 2022, and April 18, 2022.
+Last observation: May 5, 2022.

 Not as far behind the curve